 - V.I.P Jiu 8 has an ABV of 58%

 In western media Chinese produced baijiu is often described as firewater or liquid razor blades.
-It is not the high ABV that gives baijiu its bad reputation in the west, its all down to the blending and the use of additives, artificial flavourings and the inclusion of the heads and the tails.
+It is not the high alcohol content to blame for this reputation.
+There are a number of factors to take into consideration for example the inclusion of the heads and the tails.

 Baijiu distillation is divided into three parts: the heads, the heart, and the tails.
 The heads is the first part of the distillation.
 The heads can contain harsh chemical compounds like acetone or toxic methanol.